History of the Teachers Training School

 Can Day Students purchase a Meal Ticket?

-Yes, at check in.
-Only available by the week.
+Yes, only available by the week.

 Can I get college credits?